kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-controllers.md

 # Adding a Controller Route

-The Kuzzle Backend API is divided into separate "controllers", each exposing executable "actions" (see [API reference]({{ site_base_path }}api-documentation/query-syntax/common-attributes)).
+Kuzzle's API is divided into separate "controllers", each exposing executable "actions" (see [API reference]({{ site_base_path }}api-documentation/query-syntax/common-attributes)).

-Plugins allow you to install additional controllers that will be available through the Kuzzle Backend API, each with their own list of available actions.
+Plugins allow you to install additional controllers that will be available through Kuzzle's API, each with their own list of available actions.

 ---